What kind of equipment is needed by the instructor for the preparation of the course?

-This naturally is something that depends on central government, which must create a complete framework (with a series of decisions it must take and resources it must allocate), so it can be adopted frictionlessly wherever it must be applied, whenever and wherever a form of blended learning is needed.
+This naturally is something that depends on central goverent, which must create a complete framework (with a series of decisions it must take and resources it must allocate), so it can be adopted frictionlessly wherever it must be applied, whenever and wherever a form of blended learning is needed.
 This will give students the opportunity to gain the best of both worlds (physical & distance learning) without prejudices and fears.

-The adoption of new or updating the existing platforms, the training of educators in new research and teaching methods, the training in new learning, digital collaboration tools and their application in education are an essential part of the future of education after the Covid-19 pandemic.
+The adoption of new or updating the existing platforms, the training of educators in new research and teaching methods, the training in new learning, digital collaboration tools and their application in education are an essential part for the future of education after the Covid-19 pandemic.

 Sources for educators who can help with ideas and material